awakesecurity/grpc-mqtt/README.md

 packet size limit is configured in `MQTTGRPCConfig.mqttMsgSizeLimit`.
 If a message is larger than this limit, it will be split to multiple packets and then those packets are published.

-Streaming RPCs that transmit many small messages in a short time can get a performance improvement by enabling batching.
+The performance of streaming RPCs that transmit many small messages in a short time window can be improved, dramatically, by enabling batching.
 When batching is enabled, the sender accumulates many messages to one packet and then flushes them in a single publish operation.
 This reduces the MQTT protocol overhead and can result in better performace.